hellloxiaotian/RDDCNN/README.md

 # RDDCNN
-Official code of CAAI2022 paper "A robust deformed CNN for image denoising"
+Official code of CAAI Transactions on Intelligence Technology paper "A robust deformed CNN for image denoising"